 Traditionally, the construction industry has been viewed as inefficient, with low productivity rates.
-This results in projects going over budget and over schedule - and it can be very difficult to calculate the costs of these construction delays.
+This results in most construction projects going over budget and over schedule - and it can be very difficult to begin calculating construction schedule delays.
 Some may claim “that’s construction” and accept the consequences.
 However, owners and general contractors are leaving money on the table if they accept the status quo.
 Just how much?
 Let’s dig in and try to calculate the true cost of a construction delay.

 Types of Delays in Construction Projects